phil-holland/csgo-impact-rating/README.md

 This concept is applied to **every change in a round's state** from the end of freezetime to the moment the round is won.
 Players that contributed to changing the round outcome prediction are rewarded with a **appropriate share of the percentage change** in their team's favour - the **sum of these values** over a particular round is their Impact Rating for that round.
 The following actions are considered when rewarding players with their share:

-- **Doing damage**
+- **Dealing damage**
-  - This rewards players who reduce the average health of/players alive on the other team
+  - This rewards players who reduce the average health of, or the number of players alive on the other team
+  - This also punishes players for team-damage
-- **Trade damage** - *if an opponent takes damage very soon after they themself have damaged the player in question*
+- **Trade damage** *(if an opponent takes damage very soon after they themselves have damaged the player in question)*
   - This rewards players who get traded by their teammate
-- **Flash assist damage** - *if someone takes damage whilst blinded by a flashbang thrown by the player in question*
+- **Flash assist damage** *(if someone takes damage whilst blinded by a flashbang thrown by the player in question)*
-  - This rewards players who flash for their teammate to damage an opponent
+  - This rewards players for flashing an enemy who then sustains damage
-  - This also punishes players who teamflash their teammate into taking damage
+  - This also punishes players for team-flashing their teammate into taking damage
-- **Defusing the bomb**
+- **Successfully retaking**
-  - This rewards players who win rounds by defusing the bomb
+  - This rewards players who win rounds by retaking and defusing the bomb - all living CTs are rewarded when the bomb is defused
-- **Being "defused on"** - *if a T side player is alive when the bomb is defused*
-  - This punishes T players who can't stop the defuse
+  - This also punishes T-side players who cannot prevent a defuse whilst alive
 - **Sustaining damage (being hurt)**
-  - This punishes players who reduce the average health of/players alive on their own team
+  - This punishes players who reduce the average health of, or the number of players alive on their own team
-- **Surviving at the end of a round** (after time has run out or the bomb has exploded)
+- **Being alive at the end of a round** *(after time has run out or the bomb has exploded)*
   - This rewards players for forcing their opponent to save
   - This also punishes players for saving